trishacho/PolyBug/buggy_files.md

 # Buggy Files

 Here, you will find what to use as the LLM input for each test.
+You can also refer to our [Collected Bugs](https://docs.google.com/spreadsheets/d/1NFlDCCZ07WrNCaY2s5dHaMxYz9uJYhFlrrQHPb3YiNw/edit?gid=0#gid=0) spreadsheet for each code snippet we used and the corresponding GitHub repositories we sourced them from.

 ## Type Errors